alan-turing-institute/alexa-room-finder/docs/alexa-sdk.md

 # Alexa Skills Kit SDK for Node.js - Under the Hood [Draft 2.0]

-This is documentation I wrote to explain to myself how the [Alexa Skills Kit SDK for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) actually works.
+This is what I wrote to explain to myself how the [Alexa Skills Kit SDK for Node.js](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs) actually works, and what the current bugs are.
 You **definitely do not** need to read this to fix or update Room Finder, but I'm hoping this will help other people to develop Alexa skills, and possibly help maintain my skill.
 There are a few big issues with their code that merit explanation, so I was kinda forced to go into code-level detail.
 So, sorry if this is out of date by the time you read it.

 If you're reading this, you should first have read the [alexa-sdk docs](https://github.com/alexa/alexa-skills-kit-sdk-for-nodejs).
 I'd also go take a look at [alexa-cookbook](https://github.com/alexa/alexa-cookbook). which was released after I wrote this skill, and explains some useful tools.